ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 - The declared setuptools version (in the `[build-system].requires` field) is too old and doesn't support PEP 660, i.e. anything older than [setuptools 64.0.0]

-For affected projects, the best solution is to **use a modern version of setuptools and declare this via `pyproject.toml`**.
+For affected projects, the best solution is likely to **use a modern version of setuptools and declare this via `pyproject.toml`**.
+You can place your project metadata in this file as well, but it's _not_ required to stop the legacy editable deprecation warnings.

 ```toml
 # pyproject.toml